MarcelWalk/StatiqBlog/input/posts/review-elgato-wave.md

 Title: Elgato Wave:1 - Should You Buy It?
 Description:
   Since I have tested the Yeti microphone from Blue and wasn't really satisfied with the results, I was very curious if the Wave 1 could deliver better results.
-And let me tell you it did!
 Published: 2021-02-02
 Author: "Marcel Walk"
 Tags: